wanhaozhou/ADA-Project/README.md

 	- Based on the rating distribution of each product, we found out reviews whose ratings were out of the corresponding rating distribution confidence interval (80% for instance).
 For those out of the confidence interval range, we labeled them as 1 meaning potential suspicious candidates and 0 otherwise.

-# Proposed approaches to our research questions
+# Proposed approaches to our research questions until milestone 3
 Typically, we hope to address the problem from two aspects.
+We are going to implement the following methods in the process of milestone 3.

 **First**, we hope to choose features based on common sense to identify such reviewers and reviews.
 This applies to **content-based product**,For example, we can choose the rating of a certain product as a feature.
 A reviewer can be suspicious of malicious attack if he gives a low rating but majority gives high.